Storing whisky correctly

 - ❌ In the conservatory or greenhouse

-Where should you store whisky?
+Where should you store whiskey?

-- ✅ In a closed cupboard
+- ✅ In a closed cabinet

 - ✅ In a dark corner of the room

-- ✅ In a basement room (if heated)
+- ✅ In a cellar (if tempered)

 - ✅ In a bar with doors

-3. Temperature: The Goldilocks zone for whisky
+3. Temperature: The Goldilocks Zone for Whiskey

 🌡️ 15-20°C is ideal

-What happens at excessively high temperatures (above 25°C)?
+What happens at high temperatures (above 25°C)?

 - Alcohol evaporates faster